overnest/strongdoc-docs/docs/docs/Login & Logout.md

 # token (str) is a required argument for all functions which require authentication
 ```
 For more details, read the [Python Documentation](https://strongdoc-python-sdk.readthedocs.io/en/latest/strongdoc.api.html#strongdoc.api.login.login).

+The `Login` function returns `token`, a string that acts as an identifier for the session.
+Most requests following this *must* contain it.

+Once you log in, **keep your Bearer Token safe**, as anyone who has it
+will be authenticated to do anything that you can.
+For instance, do not share them in publically accessible areas such as Github or in client code.

+Every method requires authentication except this one, `Login` and `RegisterOrganization`.ß

 </TabItem>
 <TabItem value="node">